Luke Gatiboni

 Publications

-- Critical soil test values of phosphorus and potassium for soybean and corn in three long-term trials in North Carolina , SOIL SCIENCE SOCIETY OF AMERICA JOURNAL (2023)
+- Implications of current soil phosphorus levels for manureshed analysis in North Carolina , SOIL SCIENCE SOCIETY OF AMERICA JOURNAL (2024)

 - Hemp yield and cannabinoid concentrations under variable nitrogen and potassium fertilizer rates , CROP SCIENCE (2023)